croal99/caraxes/README.md

 $ make
 ```

-This gives you the `caraxes.ko` koernelobject file, whichcan be loaded via `insmod caraxes.ko`.
+This gives you the `caraxes.ko` koernelobject file, which can be loaded via `insmod caraxes.ko`.
 Remove it via `rmmod caraxes` , given it is not hidden (see `hide_module()`).

 ### Try it out

-If you loaded the rootkit on your local system in your curent working directory, try listing the files - many of them should be gone,
+If you loaded the rootkit on your local system in your current working directory, try listing the files - many of them should be gone,
 because the standard magic-string for files to hide is "caraxes".

 ## Configuration